Dario-Maglio/Dario-Maglio/README.rst

 Hi 👋 My name is Dario Cafasso Maglio

-I live near Napoli 🇮🇹 and study Physics at the University of Pisa  🔭
+I come from a little city close to Naples and studied Theorethical Physics in Pisa 🔭

 What I can say about myself - in short
 --------------------------------------

-I enjoy exploring nature and travelling, coming into contact with different cultures and discovering more about my own as well.
+My interest in fundamental physics is reflected in my research activity and interests, and I am fascinated by the intersection between science and society.
+I enjoy exploring nature and travelling, coming into contact with different cultures to discover more about my own as well.
-I also enjoy exploring different forms of art expression and understanding the role of science in them and in society.
-I often question labels and fundamental concepts in search of biases and logical fallacies, even supporting arguments I don't really believe in.
-Finally, I play to grasp and support analogies between very different phenomena.
-The resulting curiosity and wonder are enough to convince me of the need to ensure `Open Knowledge <https://en.wikipedia.org/wiki/Open_knowledge>`_ , `Curiosity Driven Learning <https://github.com/Dario-Maglio/Curiosity_Driven_Learning>`_ and  accessibility of educational tools for an advancement toward a more inclusive and sustainable society.
+The resulting curiosity and wonder make me a supporter of `Open Knowledge <https://en.wikipedia.org/wiki/Open_knowledge>`_ , `Curiosity Driven Learning <https://github.com/Dario-Maglio/Curiosity_Driven_Learning>`_ and  accessibility of educational tools, for an advancement toward a more inclusive and sustainable society.

 Currently:
 """"""""""

-- 🏫 I am writing my Master's Thesis on Quantum Time and the PaW Mechanism.
+- 🏫 I am looking for a PhD position on Quantum Physics.
-- 👀 My interests are Relativistic Quantum Field Theory and Statistical Physics.
+- 👀 My interests are Statistical Physics, Quantum Field Theory and Gravity.
-- 🌱 I am also learning numerical methods for Machine Learning and Monte Carlo simulations.
+- 🌱 My numerical skills include Machine Learning and Monte Carlo simulations.
-- 📫 How to reach me: cafasso.dario@gmail.com, d.cafasso@studenti.unipi.it.
+- 📫 How to reach me: cafasso.dario@gmail.com.